 Immediately a puncture occurs the air pressure in the tyre forces fibre particles and fillers suspended in the sealant to interlock, forming an airtight plug which prevents further air loss.This action is completed within 2-3 wheel rotations.

-It happens so fast that riders will often be unaware of the occurrence of a puncture.
+It happens so fast that drivers are unaware of the occurrence of a puncture.

 Why does it work?